 Public Advertising Sites:

-If you see a listing on a public site (such as realtor.com, tulia, or zillow) that does not show on our web site, it means that property is not really available.
-(Check it by looking it up on our site by address or MLS#.)
-Public sites often leave up listings that are long ago sold, expired, or withdrawn just to generate more calls for their advertisers.
-Zillow also lists many properties as pre-foreclosure that are not (and may never will be) available for sale.
+If you see a listing on a public site (such as realtor.com, Trulia, or Zillow) that does not show on my web site, it means that property is not really available.
+(Check it by looking it up on my site by property address or MLS#.)
+Public sites often continue to showcase listings that are long ago sold, expired, or withdrawn just to generate more calls for their advertisers.
+Zillow also lists many properties as pre-foreclosure that are not (and may never be) available for sale.
 (Read more about Pre-Foreclosure.)

-Feel free to call or email us at any time for assistance with no obligation.
+Feel free to call or email me at any time for assistance with no obligation.